Net Energy Metering (NEM) for Solar Customers

 FAQ

-Following your March-April billing cycle, MCE will perform a reconciliation of your account.
+Following your April billing cycle, MCE will perform a reconciliation of your account.
 At that time, your retail credits will be reset to $0.
 MCE will also determine if you’re eligible for a cash-out payment.
-If you produce more electricity than you consume within the annual period, you’ll be automatically compensated for your surplus generation at the PG&E compensation rate plus $0.02 per kWh.
+If you produce more electricity than you consume within the annual period, you’ll be automatically compensated for your surplus generation at the NSC rate plus $0.02 per kWh.
 Cash-out balances of $200 or less will be applied as a bill credit, while balances over $200 will be automatically paid in the form of a check.
 Cash-outs are subject to an annual $5,000 cap per account.

 Please note that MCE customers are still subject to a separate true-up for PG&E non-generation charges.